mphuet/mphuet.github.io/_publications/publications.md

 - **Huet, M.-Ph.**, Elhilali, M. (2025).
 The shape of attention: How cognitive goals sculpt cortical representation of speech. *bioRxiv*. [link](https://doi.org/10.1101/2025.05.22.655464)

----

-### In preparation

-- **Huet, M.-Ph.**, Micheyl, C., Parizet, E., Gaudrain, E. The effect of vocal characteristics on brain’s temporal response function (in prep.)